Differential Geometry of the Mixed Hodge Metric: The K ahler Condition

-is type $(0,0)$ which is annihilated by $\piq$.
-In case (b), $\pip(\overline{d\Gamma}) = 0$.
-In case (c) the bracket \eqref{eqn:brac-1} is of type $(-1,-1)$ which is zero due to the short length of the weight filtration.
-In case (d), the bracket \eqref{eqn:brac-1} has terms of type $(0,0)$ and $(0,-2)$, both of which are annihilated by $\pi_q$. \end{proof} \begin{rmk} In case (d) one can also show that the the holomorphic sectional curvature will be $\leq 0$. \end{rmk}
+is type $(0,0)$ which is annihilated by $\piq$. \\ In case (b), $\pip(\overline{d\Gamma}) = 0$. \\ In case (c) the bracket \eqref{eqn:brac-1} is of type $(-1,-1)$ which is zero due to the short length of the weight filtration. \\ In case (d), the bracket \eqref{eqn:brac-1} has terms of type $(0,0)$ and $(0,-2)$, both of which are annihilated by $\pi_\eq$. \end{proof} \begin{rmk} In case (d) one can also show that the the holomorphic sectional curvature will be $\leq 0$. \end{rmk}

 \begin{thm} Let $\VV$ be a variation of mixed Hodge structure with only two non-trivial weight graded-quotients $\gr^W_a$ and $\gr^W_b$ which are adjacent, i.e. $|a-b|=1$.
-Then, the pullback of the mixed Hodge metric along the period map of $\VV$ is pseudo-K\"ahler. \end{thm} \proof We shall prove the symmetry relation \eqref{eqn:1.3} which in our situation due short nature of the weight filtration reduces to
+Then, the pullback of the mixed Hodge metric along the period map of $\VV$ is \changed{}{a K\"ahler pseudometric}. \end{thm} \proof We shall prove the symmetry relation \eqref{eqn:1.3bis} which in our situation due to the short nature of the weight filtration reduces to

 Without loss of generality, we can assume that $\xi_j$, $\xi_k$, $\xi_{\ell}$ are of pure Hodge type.
 Inspection of the possibilities shows that the only non-trivial case is when $X=\xi_j$ and $Y=\xi_{\ell}$ are type $(-1,0)$ and $Z=\xi_k$ is type $(-1,1)$.
 Since by Lemma~\ref{lemma:adjoint} we have $Z^*=-\bar Z$ in this case, the formula \eqref{eqn:MetConv} and the fact that $h$ is hermitian gives